 For examples of the work we’ve funded, take a look at our Environmental Justice grantees from 2017 and 2019.

-As a member of the Environmental Justice Giving Project, you’ll learn about and have a concrete impact on a wide variety of environmental justice issues — from the climate crisis to healthy and sustainable homes to food sovereignty — while developing your own leadership, building community, gaining analysis, and learning new skills.
+Members of the Environmental Justice Giving Project will learn about and have a concrete impact on a wide variety of environmental justice issues — from the climate crisis to healthy and sustainable homes to food sovereignty — while developing their leadership, building community, gaining analysis, and learning new skills.

 Giving Projects are a unique, participatory model of funding that provides significant financial resources to grassroots organizing for long-term progressive social change.
 Giving Projects bring together a diverse group of people of varied class identities who are passionate about social change and want to strengthen their skills in fundraising, grantmaking, and community building.
 Participants work together to deepen their understanding of social justice principles and engage in collective giving and fundraising to support grassroots organizations.